Josquin Desprez

 Acknowledged by his contemporaries to be the finest composer of his time, Josquin Desprez consistently lives up to that reputation in his music as shown in the tiny sampling of his work below.

-By 1500, frequent appearances at the court of Louis XII of France intimate that Josquin is inclined toward a return to his homeland, but one last brief episode in Italy betrays the superb reputation he had established as a composer.
-Ercole d’Este, Duke of Ferrara, in searching for a star to be his maestro di cappella received a letter from his agent, Gian de Artiganova, comparing Henricus Isaac and Josquin Desprez stating that Isaac, a fine composer, will produce music when you want it, whereas Josquin is a better composer but composes only when he wants to; furthermore, he wants 200 ducats while Isaac wants only 120 ducats.
+Frequent appearances at the court of Louis XII of France around 1500 intimate that Josquin is inclined to return to his homeland, but one last brief episode in Italy betrays the superb reputation he had established as a composer.
+Ercole I d’Este, Duke of Ferrara, in searching for a star to be his maestro di cappella received a letter from his agent comparing Henricus Isaac and Josquin Desprez stating that Isaac, a fine composer, will produce music when you want it, whereas Josquin is a better composer but composes only when he wants to; furthermore, he wants 200 ducats while Isaac wants only 120 ducats.
 Ercole chose Josquin, and paid him 200 ducats when he became maestro in April 1503, the highest paid musician on record.
+Another indication of his acclaim at this time is the 1502 print by the leading printer in Venice of a whole volume of settings of the Ordinary of the Mass devoted to those only by Josquin.

 Ave Maria gratia plena